 Best for: dining on local cuisine, visiting waterfalls, learning about Aboriginal culture

-While this season might not be the most popular to visit Far North Queensland, it doesn't mean you can't still have a great holiday with plenty of upsides to traveling through the region between the months of November-April.
+While this season might not be the most popular to visit Far North Queensland, it doesn't mean you can't still have a great holiday with plenty of upsides to travelling through the region between the months of November-April.
 Due to the increased rainfall experienced during the wet season, regions such as the Daintree are super vibrant and luscious, and other natural attractions like rivers and waterfalls are full and back to their impressive best.

 Because of the heat, you might be tempted to take a dip in the region's beautiful waters but just be aware that you'll be sharing it with potentially harmful marine life.
-Animals such as stinging jellyfish (box jellyfish, blue bottles, etc.) are more present during the wet season and will leave you in a lot of pain if you get stung.
+Animals such as stinging jellyfish (box jellyfish, blue bottles, etc) are more present during the wet season and will leave you in a lot of pain if you get stung.
 If you are planning on spending time in the water, make sure you're wearing a stinger suit to help protect you, however, we recommend sticking to pools and sectioned-off ocean enclosures if you want to cool off.